-Only a subset of channels presenting the best properties with regards to the retrieval performances are used.
-The neural networks are trained on a learning dataset with couples of known inputs-outputs (TIGR) and evaluated on an evaluation dataset (ARSA).
+Only a subset of channels presenting the best properties with regards to the retrieval performances, for instance in terms of gas sensitivity and vertical coverage as explained in Crevoisier (2018), are used.
+The neural networks are trained on a learning dataset with couples of known inputs-outputs coming from the TIGR database and evaluated on an evaluation dataset (the ARSA database).
 The retrievals are performed during day and night-time (9:30 am/pm local time), both over land and over sea.
-The CO2 retrievals are limited to the tropical region (30N:30S).
+The CO2 retrievals are limited to the tropical region (from 30N to 30S); this is because the decorrelation between CO2 and temperature signals in the IASI radiances is more complex outside of the tropical band due to the higher variability of the temperature profile compared to the tropical one, yielding too high retrieval uncertainty.

-Through comparisons with regular aircraft (Machida et al., 2008) or balloon (Membrive et al., 2017) measurements as well as observations made at the surface, it has been shown that, once the radiometric characterization of the instruments is performed, IASI and AMSU capture well the trend and interannual variation of CH4, with an excellent agreement with the rate of increase measured at the surface, giving confidence in the ability of IASI to follow its evolution over the 20 years of the Metop program.
+Through comparisons with regular aircraft (Machida et al., 2008) or balloon (Membrive et al., 2017) measurements as well as observations made at the surface, we have shown (e.g. Crevoisier et al., 2013) that, once the radiometric characterization of the instruments is performed, IASI and AMSU capture well the trend and interannual variation of CH4, with an excellent agreement with the rate of increase measured at the surface, giving confidence in the ability of IASI and AMSU to follow its evolution over the 20 years of the Metop program.